HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

     This command invokes the livesync push-theme tool inside the DXClient.

-    This command will download the WebDAV based theme files in WebDAV Server under the given theme name (provided in `-themeName`).
+    This command will download the WebDAV based theme files in WebDAV Server under the given theme system name (provided in `-themeName`).
 This will then be saved to the target local directory of the theme (provided in `-themePath`), overwriting existing files in this local directory which also deletes stale files in the process.

     ```shell